Easing children's fears

 The Hood College Department of Nursing strives to prepare nursing students for reflective, culturally humble nursing practice through the systematic study of the liberal arts and the science of nursing.
 By promoting the exploration of innovative practices, the incorporation of technology and research, and the pursuit of knowledge and clinical judgement, we inspire nursing students to advocate for the improved health of the individuals, families and communities.

 The Hood College nursing program is approved by the Maryland Board of Nursing and the Maryland Higher Education Commission.
 The baccalaureate degree program in nursing at Hood College is accredited by the Commission on Collegiate Nursing Education.

 The nursing program at Hood College is competitive, and the application process is completed in two steps; students will be accepted to the College before they are evaluated for admission to the nursing program.
-For more information about applying to the nursing program as a freshman, click here.
-For more information about applying to the nursing program as a transfer student, click here.

 The Nursing Club is a college-recognized organization of Hood College nursing students that seeks to improve the health of our college community as well as that of the Frederick area.